evhub/conditioning-predictive-models/posts.md

 [^27]:
      We could also try to mitigate the risk of predicting a superintelligent AI here via ensembling—e.g. comparing the results across similar runs and taking the majority vote.
 By reducing the variance on whether an individual question will be predicted to be answered by a superintelligent malign AI or a human, such an approach could make it much safer to run a lot of such trajectories without inevitably worrying that one of them would have to eventually predict a superintelligent AI.
 In mathematical terms, if we have a collection of random variables corresponding to whether an individual run would predict a superintelligent malign AI, reducing the variance of each variable, even if it doesn’t change the mean, can increase the probability that the sum of the random variables will be below some threshold.
 One problem with this approach, however, is that for it to work we have to be confident that predicting a malign superintelligent AI within the ensemble isn’t itself catastrophic—which it might be if, for example, the model predicts that such a malign AI would attempt to hack the computers it’s running on.

-[^28]:
-     One situation where this sort of problem becomes particularly pronounced is if we are doing any sort of serial factorization where we feed the model’s output back into itself—as opposed to the parallel factorization technique described previously—as that creates a situation where the model might select early predictions in the serial chain so as to make later predictions easier.
-For example, if the model cares about future accuracy, it could construct a pair of predictions so that the first is less accurate than possible, but which causes the second to become more accurate to compensate.

-[^29]:
-     There can be something similar to self-reference in the training data if the data has been influenced by a close predecessor of the model.

-[^30]:
-     Though fixed point finding is computationally difficult, the same issues occur even when the model is solving for the best approximation of a fixed point.

-[^31]:
-     To be clear, we are not assuming that models will generally try to maximize predictive accuracy.
-Rather, this seems like a plausible thing for models to do and could be dangerous if it does occur.
-Maximizing some other (unknown) measure seems even more dangerous, so it is notable that even predictive accuracy is unsafe.

-[^32]:
-     Additionally, such manipulative predictions need not correspond to any actual beliefs that the model holds, and thus might not even be useful in any way, in addition to being potentially dangerous.

-[^33]:
-     Theoretically, if we could specify which outcomes were desirable, we could incentivize predictions that generate those outcomes—but that would essentially just be equivalent to not using a predictor at all, since then you’re effectively just building an agent.

-[^34]:
-     The model may also try to influence the number of times we ask it for predictions, which also seems undesirable.

-[^35]:

-     In this approach we can still condition in counterfactual ways, but the model won’t know that our observations are counterfactual because it didn’t see observations from that time period in training.

-[^36]:
-     Updating on its own existence could include updating on how large of a model it is, what sort of architecture it uses, how much training data it’s seen, what sort of training data it’s seen, etc.

-_This is the third of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the third of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 3. The case for competitiveness